ionic-enterprise/tutorials/docs/portals/knowledge-base/addressing-portal-load-times.md

 There are some ways you can minimize the impact loading web assets causes to the user experience:

+- Optimize the web app's load time
+- Mask the Portal with a loading view

+## Optimize the web app's load time

+The time it takes a Portal to render content depends on how long it takes your web app to load.
+You should take steps to manage its startup performance, for example:

+- Ensure network requests do not block initial rendering.
+- Prioritize rendering visible content and placeholders.
+- Optimize the file size of the web app assets.

+Portals ships with a [Web Vitals plugin](https://ionic.io/docs/portals/for-web/web-vitals) that can measure your web app's performance.

+Focus on reducing the [First Contentful Paint](https://web.dev/articles/fcp) (FCP) to ensure the web app starts rendering quickly.
+This may mean the introduction of skeleton screens in the web app while data is being fetched from the network, etc. The Portals documentation has information on profiling your web application [for iOS](https://ionic.io/docs/portals/for-web/ios-profiling) and [for Android](https://ionic.io/docs/portals/for-web/android-profiling).

 ## Mask with a loading view

+There is always the risk of displaying a "blank Portal" regardless of how well optimized the web app is, due to the fact that loading doesn't start until the Portal component is added to the view stack.

-Use a loading view to prevent users from seeing "blank Portals".
-Add the Portal component to the view stack with zero opacity to hide it as it loads and display the loading view until the web app is ready to be presented.
-Once ready, remove the loading view and set the Portal component's opacity to 1 to display the rendered content.
+To combat this, initially display the Portal component with zero opacity and display a native loading view.
+Doing so will push the Portal component onto the view stack (letting the web app load) although the user cannot see it.
+Once ready, remove the loading view and set the Portal component's opacity to 1 (or 100%) to display the rendered content.

-There are two ways to approach signaling when the Portal is ready to be made visible.
-You can use the [communication mechanisms](https://ionic.io/docs/portals/choosing-a-communication) built into Portals to let the web app notify the native code layer when it is ready for the Portal to be visible.
-Tutorials on implementing this approach can be found [here for iOS](https://ionic.io/docs/portals/for-ios/how-to/define-api-in-typescript) and [here for Android](https://ionic.io/docs/portals/for-android/how-to/define-api-in-typescript).
-Alternatively, you can use Portals' [Web Vitals plugin](https://ionic.io/docs/portals/for-web/web-vitals) to supply a callback that will display the Portal after First Contentful Paint (FCP) has completed.

-## Optimize the web app's load time

-While a loading view is a better visual experience, it does nothing to fix the scenario where a poorly optimized web app is slow to load.
-You should also take steps to manage its startup performance.
-You can use Portals' [Web Vitals plugin](https://ionic.io/docs/portals/for-web/web-vitals) to measure the web app's performance.

-Focus on reducing the [First Contentful Paint](https://web.dev/articles/fcp) to ensure the web app starts rendering quickly.
-This may mean the introduction of skeleton screens in the web app while data is being fetched from the network, etc. You can learn more about profiling your web application [here for iOS](https://ionic.io/docs/portals/for-web/ios-profiling) and [here for Android](https://ionic.io/docs/portals/for-web/android-profiling).
+There are two ways to signal when the Portal component is ready to be made visible:

+1. Use the [communication mechanisms](https://ionic.io/docs/portals/choosing-a-communication) built into Portals to signal the native code layer.
+2. Signal when FCP completes by tapping into the callback provided by the Web Vitals plugin.

+Tutorials on implementing the first approach are available for [iOS](https://ionic.io/docs/portals/for-ios/how-to/define-api-in-typescript) and [Android](https://ionic.io/docs/portals/for-android/how-to/define-api-in-typescript).